Conservative groups go against Trump, Oz in Pa. Senate race | Times Leader

 It’s unclear whether the endorsements and advertising will be enough to carry Barnette to the top of the field in Pennsylvania’s May 17 primary.

-The Club for Growth, for instance, against Trump-backed in Ohio’s GOP Senate primary earlier this month only for the “Hillbilly Elegy” author to go on and by an eight-point margin.
+The Club for Growth, for instance, unleashed millions of dollars in advertising against Trump-backed JD Vance in Ohio’s GOP Senate primary earlier this month only for the “Hillbilly Elegy” author to go on and win the race by an eight-point margin.

 But the growing focus on Barnette suggests anxiety among some conservative and pro-Trump circles that Oz doesn’t sufficiently reflect their views on abortion, guns or the culture wars the GOP is waging against Democrats.